microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 ## Property declaration inferred from assignments in class bodies

-ES2015/ES6 does not specify a mean for declaring properties on classes.
+ES2015/ES6 does not have a means for declaring properties on classes.
 Properties are dynamically assigned, just like in the case of object literals.

 In a `.js` file property declarations are inferred from assignments to the properties inside the class body.
 The type of properties is the union of the types of all the right-hand values in these assignments.
 Properties defined in the constructor are always assumed to exist, where as ones defined in methods, getters, or setters are considered optional.